manikanth02/Namaste-Nodejs-Note/Chapter S2 12 Logical DB Query and Compound Indexes/README.md

 - Centralized validation logic directly within the schema.
 - Ensures the database remains consistent by preventing invalid operations at the schema level.

+## 4. Indexing in MongoDB

+### What is an Index?
+- An index is a data structure that improves the speed of data retrieval operations on a database table or collection.
+- It acts like a "table of contents" for your database, enabling faster searches.

+### Real-World Example:
+- Searching for a common name like "Virat" among hundreds of entries can take significant time without an index.
+- An index allows the database to find all matching entries much faster, reducing API response times.

+### Automatic Indexing:
+- Fields marked with `unique: true` in a schema automatically have an index created for them by MongoDB.
+  - Example: Unique fields like `email` or `username`.

+### Custom Indexing:
+- Use `index: true` in the schema to create indexes for fields that are frequently queried but not marked as unique.
+- Indexing non-unique fields like `firstname` can significantly improve query performance.

+---

+## 5. Compound Indexes

+### What are Compound Indexes?
+- Compound indexes are indexes created on multiple fields in a collection.
+- They improve the performance of queries that filter or sort on multiple fields.

+### Use Cases:
+- Queries involving multiple fields, such as filtering users by `city` and `age`.
+- Sorting results efficiently when multiple conditions are applied.

+### Benefits:
+- Faster data retrieval for complex queries.
+- Reduced latency in API responses.

+---

+## 6. Limitations and Trade-Offs of Indexing

+### Why Not Create Too Many Indexes?
+1. **Storage Overhead**:
+   - Each index consumes additional disk space, increasing the overall size of the database.

+2. **Write Performance Impact**:
+   - Creating and maintaining indexes adds overhead to write operations (insert, update, delete).

+3. **Index Maintenance**:
+   - The database must update all relevant indexes whenever a document is modified, leading to slower write operations.

+### Best Practices:
+- Index only the fields that are queried frequently.
+- Use compound indexes strategically to cover complex queries.
+- Regularly monitor and optimize indexes to balance performance and resource usage.

 ---

 ## Conclusion